profsmith89/ctps/_sources/chap14.md

 `python3 analyze.py yes hello world`

-Feel free to replace `hello` with any other of our functions that take a single string input, and try running it.
+Feel free to replace `hello` with any other of our functions that take a single string input and try running it.
 It also doesn't matter what you use in place of `world`, since `yes` ignores both input parameters.

 These experiments are not all that interesting, and so let's modify `yes` to do something with `f` and `s`, which we'll call `yep`.